Rehmsy/server/README.md

 This mobile-enabled web application provides a quick way to create, store, review, and edit information about networking events you've attended and the contacts you met there.

-## Deployment
+## To Run Locally

-This application is currently available at https://alchemy-connect.herokuapp.com/#/ and is intended to be used on mobile devices.
+This application is intended to be used on mobile devices.

 To run this application locally:
 1. Download files from both repositories (described below) and place them in a single folder.